Meb-Do-Stuff/VMX_V64/LogBook.md

 ---

-*Here go my logs*
+*Here goes my logs*

 ## Origin

-While lurking online, searching for some cool MIDI equipment to use with software like Ableton, I found the brand [Codanova](http://codanova.over-blog.com/), which closed in 2012.<br>
+While lurking online, searching for some cool MIDI equipments to use with softwares like Ableton, I found the brand [Codanova](http://codanova.over-blog.com/), which closed in 2012.<br>
-Before that, this brand had released a bunch of devices.<br> I managed to get *two*: a [Codanova VMX V64](http://codanova.over-blog.com/article-new-prototype-midi-controller-codanova-vmx-v64-50855556.html) and a [VMX VJ](http://codanova-fr.over-blog.com/article-27262311.html).<br>
+Prior to that, this brand released a bunch of devices.<br> I managed to get *two* of them: a [Codanova VMX V64](http://codanova.over-blog.com/article-new-prototype-midi-controller-codanova-vmx-v64-50855556.html) and a [VMX VJ](http://codanova-fr.over-blog.com/article-27262311.html).<br>
-Their integration with Ableton is quite poor, and you have to map everything manually each time, which is kinda annoying.<br>
+Their integration with Ableton is quite poor, and you have to map everything manually each time, which is annoying.<br>
-My goal is to create surface controls so it can auto-map itself and do even better stuff.
+My goal is to create a surface controls so it can auto-map itself and do even better stuff.

-This project was made during the [Hackclub Arcade](https://hackclub.com/arcade/) (Had this project in mind since April 2024, but really found the motivation thanks to that).
+This project was made during the [Hackclub Arcade](https://hackclub.com/arcade/) (Had this project in mind since April 2024, but really got the motivation thanks to that).

 ## Base Knowledge & Finding Resources